 What are locks, and why are they useful?
 Locks are basically what allows a transaction to read and write data.
 For example, if Transaction T1 is reading data from resource A, then it needs to make sure no other transaction is modifying resource A at the same time.
 So a transaction that wants to read data will ask for a Shared (S) lock on the appropriate resource, and a transaction that wants to write data will ask for an Exclusive (X) lock on the appropriate resource.
 Only one transaction may hold an exclusive lock on a resource, but many transactions can hold a shared lock on data.
+Two phase locking (2PL) is a scheme that ensures the database uses conflict serializable schedules.
+The two rules for 2PL are:

-- Xact must obtain a S (shared) lock before reading, and an X (exclusive) lock before writing. - Xact cannot get new locks after releasing any locks this is the key to enforcing serializability through locking!
+- Transactions must obtain a S (shared) lock before reading, and an X (exclusive) lock before writing. - Transactions cannot get new locks after releasing any locks this is the key to enforcing serializability through locking!